codefresh-io/docs.codefresh.io/_docs/kb/how-to.md

 support-reviewed: 2023-04-18 LG
 ---

-These Knowledge Base Articles are how-to's you may encounter.
+These articles are how-to guides for tasks you may encounter.

 {% for cat in site.kb-cat %}